ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 [rust-libp2p](https://github.com/libp2p/rust-libp2p), which is already used by the likes of Polkadot, Substrate, and Lighthouse; there's ferrismtg's [rust-ipfs-api](https://github.com/ferristseng/rust-ipfs-api) which is already doing wonders in providing a bridge from the Rust world; and of course [David Craven](https://github.com/dvc94ch)'s [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs), which is the foundational work behind this latest endeavor.

-Instead of forking and/or starting fresh, this project aims to support and build on the impressive amount of progress that's already been made, helping carry the torch across the finish line while _incorporating_ and _including_ the community of passionate Rust contributors in the process. the finish line, _incorporating_ and _including_ the community into its efforts and not forking and/or starting fresh.
+Instead of forking and/or starting fresh, this project aims to support and build on the impressive amount of progress that's already been made, helping carry the torch across the finish line while _incorporating_ and _including_ the community of passionate Rust contributors in the process.

 ## What can be expected, and when?